ryanmckaytx/ryanmckaytx.github.io/content/pelican-review.md

 I pretty quickly found a theme I like, and [forked](https://github.com/ryanmckaytx/pelican-mediumfox) it to switch out the background image, fix a bug, and make a few styling improvements.
 I pulled the forked theme into this repo with a git submodule.

 # Github Pages
 Pelican comes with a github action to publish your site to github pages.
-But it uses pip and I like to use poetry, so I [tweaked](https://github.com/ryanmckaytx/ryanmckaytx.github.io/blob/main/.github/workflows/pelican_github_pages.yml) it a bit.
+But it uses pip and I like to use poetry, primarily for the integrated virtual env and lockfile management.
+So I [tweaked](https://github.com/ryanmckaytx/ryanmckaytx.github.io/blob/main/.github/workflows/pelican_github_pages.yml) it a bit.

 # Python-Markdown
 The markdown processor in Pelican is [Python-Markdown](https://python-markdown.github.io/).
 It has several [officially supported extensions](https://python-markdown.github.io/extensions/#officially-supported-extensions0) and many [third-party extensions](https://github.com/Python-Markdown/markdown/wiki/Third-Party-Extensions).